Ashatz/purecloud_api_sdk_csharp/README.md

 1. Clone the repo
 2. Add all of the .cs files in the build directory to a project in Visual Studio
+3. Add references for JSON.NET and RestSharp
-3. Build the proejct in Visual Studio
+4. Build the proejct in Visual Studio

 ## SDK Source Code Generation